kbrsh/blog/src/posts/inside-wade.md

 ["hey", "hello", "greetings"]
 ```

-The generated trie for this will have a reference to which indexes the item belongs in the data:
+The generated trie for this will have an array holding the indexes the of items that have the keyword.

 ```js
 {